 Domain Keys Identified Mail (DKIM) is a method of email authentication that cryptographically verifies if an email is sent by trusted servers and untampered.
 Basically, when a server sends an email for your domain, it will calculate an encrypted hash of the email contents using a private key (that only trusted servers know) and add it to the email headers as a DKIM signature.
 The receiving server will verify the email contents by looking up the corresponding public key in your domain’s DNS records, decrypting the encrypted hash, and calculating a new hash based on the email contents it received to see if the decrypted hash matches the new hash.
 If there is a match, then the email must not have changed and so DKIM passes.
 Otherwise, DKIM fails and the email is treated with suspicion.

-Notice that unlike previous DNS records, the Host / Name is no longer blank or @.
-It is important you add the value exactly as shown in your setup wizard and once we detect this record in your DNS, the DKIM button in Settings->Domains will turn green.
-We will then automatically notify you and start signing outgoing emails from your custom domain with DKIM just like we do for other ProtonMail addresses.
+The CNAME records you add to your DNS must be an exact match with the ones shown in your setup wizard.
+Once we detect these records in your DNS, the DKIM button in Settings -> Custom Domains will turn green.
+We will then notify you and start signing outgoing emails from your custom domain with DKIM, just like we do for other ProtonMail addresses.

 As you were learning about SPF and DKIM, you may have wondered what exactly should the receiving server do if it gets an email which failed the checks.
 This is where Domain-based Message Authentication, Reporting and Conformance (DMARC) comes in to allow the domain owner to specify what should happen with failed emails as well as get feedback.
 Basically, there are three actions for receiving servers to take if BOTH SPF and DKIM checks fail: none, quarantine, and reject.